wp-plugins/nextgen-facebook/readme.txt

 = Images and Videos =

-NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including the preview image).
+NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube, Vimeo, and Wistia (including the preview image).
 NGFB Open Graph+ was specifically written to support galleries and images from NextGEN Gallery, but it also works just as well with the WordPress Media Library.

 **The NextGEN Gallery plugin is not required to use all the features of this plugin**.